Home » Research (Page 2)

 Category Archives: Research

-Krishna Desai and Annie Wang will be joining our research group this summer through the NYU GSTEM program.
+Medha Belwadi and Pranavi Gollanapalli will join our research group this summer through the NYU GSTEM program.
 NYU GSTEM is a summer program for high school juniors that allows them to participate in research laboratories.
-The program is offered by the NYU Courant Institute of Mathematical Sciences and helps promote STEM to traditionally underrepresented groups, particularly, females and minorities.
+The NYU Courant Institute of Mathematical Sciences offers the program and helps promote STEM to traditionally underrepresented groups, particularly females and minorities.
 Medha and Pranavi will be working on our recently funded NSF project on imperative Deep Learning system programming and evolution as part of the project’s broader impacts.(more…)